 Interest Rate Swaps: The Consolidated Master Fund enters into OTC and/or centrally cleared interest rate swap contracts from time to time to hedge interest rate risk, to gain exposure on interest rates and to hedge prepayment risk.
 The Consolidated Master Fund is subject to interest rate risk exposure in the normal course of pursuing its investment objectives.
 Because the Consolidated Master Fund holds fixed rate bonds, the value of these bonds may decrease if interest rates rise.
-Interest rate swaps are agreements in which one party pays a stream of interest payments, either fixed or floating rate, for another party's stream of interest payments, either fixed or floating rate, for another party's stream of interest payments, either fixed or floating rate, for another party's stream of interest payments, either fixed or floating rate, on the same notional amount for a specified period of time.
+Interest rate swaps are agreements in which one party pays a stream of interest payments, either fixed or floating rate, for another party's stream of interest payments, either fixed or floating rate, on the same notional amount for a specified period of time.
 The Consolidated Master Fund's maximum risk of loss from counterparty credit risk, as opposed to investment and other types of risk, in respect of interest rate swaps is typically the discounted net value of the cash flows to be received from the counterparty over the contracts remaining life, to the extent that amount is positive.